 Bee Sting Facts

-or scrape the stinger out with a credit card or something similar.
-Grabbing on to a stinger with tweezers or your fingernails
+sure to remove or scrape the stinger out with a credit card or something similar.
+Grabbing on to a stinger with tweezers or

-will pump more venom into the sting area.
-A bee can only sting you once but wasps and yellowjackets can sting numerous
+your fingernails will pump more venom into the sting area.
+A bee can only sting you once but wasps and yellowjackets can

 40 to 50 people die each year in the U.S. from bee stings

-when a bee stings, it releases a type of pheromone that tells the other bees there is a threat to the hive.
-This will make
+For instance, when a bee stings, it releases a type of pheromone that tells the other bees there is a threat to the hive.

-they sting.
+die when they sting.
 Preventing a bee sting is best for all concerned.
-Traditional insect repellants are of no use in preventing
+Traditional insect repellants are of no use in

 Remedies for insect bites